ima007/rottenclone/README.md

 - [X] For the larger poster, load the low-res first and switch to high-res when complete.
 - [X] All images should be cached in memory and disk
 - [ ] Implement segmented control to switch between list view and grid view.
 Hint: The segmented control should hide/show a UITableView and a UICollectionView
-- [X] Customize the highlight and selection effect of the cell.
+- [X] Customize the highlight and selection effect of the cell. (simply removed)
 - [X] Customize the navigation bar.
 - [X] Add a tab bar for Box Office and DVD.
 - [X] Add a search bar: pretty simple implementation of searching against the existing table view data.